List of formations in American football: Single set back

 Also known as the "ace" or "singleback" formation, the single set back formation consists of one running back lined up about five yards behind the quarterback.
 The basic singleback set does not employ a fullback.
 The other players that are not on the line of scrimmage can either act as tight ends or wide receivers.
 This formation is normally used for a pass play, but can also be good for running, as defenders must move at least one player out of the middle of the field (the "box", between the tackles on the offensive line) to cover the additional wide receiver or tight end.
 Since an extra wide receiver is lined up in the space between the tackle or tight end and the outside wide receiver, he is called the slot receiver.

 A variation of the ace is known as the spread formation.
 It utilizes four wide receivers and no tight ends.
 In the NFL, this formation was the basis of the run and shoot offense that was popular in the 1980s with teams such as the Detroit Lions and the Houston Oilers but has since fallen out of favor as a primary offensive philosophy.

 It is often used as a pass formation, because of the extra wide receivers.
 It also makes an effective run formation, because it "spreads the field" and forces the defense to respect the pass, thus taking players out of the box.
 Certain college programs, such as the University of Hawaii and Texas Tech still use it as their primary formation.
 Brigham Young University also uses the spread offense, although they tend to employ their tight ends more frequently than Hawaii and Texas Tech.
 Minnesota and TCU are also starting to employ the spread offense.

-Joe Gibbs, twice head coach of the Washington Redskins, devised an ace variation that used a setback, or "flexed" tight end known as an H-back.
+Joe Gibbs, twice head coach of the Washington Commanders, devised an ace variation that used a setback, or "flexed" tight end known as an H-back.
 In this formation, the normal tight-end is almost exclusively a blocker, while the H-back is primarily a pass receiver.
 This formation is often referred to as a "two tight end" set.
 Some teams (like the Indianapolis Colts under Tony Dungy) use this formation with both tight ends on the line and use two flankers.
 Many other teams in the NFL, even those that do not use this as a primary formation, still run some plays using a variant of this formation.